ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     Clearinghouse evaluating the `value` field MUST:

-    -   Validate URL strings as per the [URL Field](#url-fields) requirements.
+    -   Validate URL strings as per the [URL Field](#url-fields) requirements if the Passport Visa Type definition indicates the value is a URL (as indicated by the `type` field).

-    -   Value field strings MUST be full string case-sensitive matches unless the claim defines a safe and reliable format for partitioning into substrings and matching on the various substrings.
-        For example, the standard [AffiliationAndRole
-        visa](#affiliationandrole) can be reliably
-        partitioned by splitting the string at the first “@” sign if such exists, or otherwise producing an error (denying permission).
+    -   Value field strings MUST be full string case-sensitive matches unless the Passport Visa Type defines a safe and reliable format for partitioning the value into substrings and matching on the various substrings.
+For example, the standard [AffiliationAndRole](#affiliationandrole) Passport Visa Type can be reliably partitioned by splitting the string at the first “@” sign if such exists, or otherwise producing an error (i.e. denying permission).

 #### "**source**"

 -   REQUIRED.
-A [URL Field](#url-fields) that provides at a minimum the organization that has asserted the claim.
-If there is no organization asserting a claim, the "source" MUST be set to "https://no.organization".
+A [URL Field](#url-fields) that provides at a minimum the organization that made the assertion.
+If there is no organization making the assertion, the "source" MUST be set to "https://no.organization".

--   For complex organizations that may require more specific information regarding which part of the organization made the claim, this field MAY also may encode some substructure to the organization that represents the origin of the authority of the claim.
+-   For complex organizations that may require more specific information regarding which part of the organization made the assertion, this field MAY also may encode some substructure to the organization that represents the origin of the authority of the assertion.
 When this approach is chosen, then:

     -   The additional substructure MUST only encode the sub-organization or department but no other details or variables that would make it